replayio/protocol/CONTRIBUTING.md

 First, you need to call `sudo npm link` in the root folder of this repository.
 This will tell `npm` that this folder contains your local copy of the `@recordreplay/protocol` package.
 You only need to do this once.
 Then, call `npm link @recordreplay/protocol` in the root folder of your dependent project.
 This will create a symlink in `node_modules` to your local copy of the `@recordreplay/protocol` package.
 Note that this symlink will be automatically removed the next time you run `npm install` or `npm update`.

+**WARNING**: `npm link` is currently broken in `npm` version 7 (tested with 7.0.14, which is shipped with node version 15.3.0).
+It will refuse to remove the link and even recreate it if you remove it manually.
+Either use `npm` version 6 or the option below.

 ## Using a local path as a dependency
 You can use a [local path](https://docs.npmjs.com/cli/v6/configuring-npm/package-json#local-paths) as the protocol dependency in your `package.json`, e.g.
 ```